jangler/taffy/README.md

 	filename, %R leaves letter case intact, while %r downcases the tag.
 A sequence such as %_t maps special characters in the tag to the given substitute, in this case an underscore.
+	--rename remaps all characters that need to be escaped in the shell, while --rename-fs remaps only characters that are invalid in filenames.

 	Other options:
 	    -h, --help                       Show this message and exit